How Do You Use the Neti Pot?

 Research has found that the Neti pot is generally safe.
 About 10% of regular users experience mild side effects, such as nasal irritation and stinging.
 Nosebleeds can also occur, but they are rare.
 Reducing the amount of salt in the solution, adjusting the frequency of Neti pot use, and changing the temperature of the water appear to reduce side effects.

-To prevent infection, it's important to properly care for your nasal irrigation device.
+To prevent infection, always use distilled, sterile, or previously boiled water.
+Also, it's important to properly care for your nasal irrigation device.
 Either wash the device thoroughly by hand, or put it in the dishwasher if it's dishwasher-safe.
 Follow by drying the device completely after each use.